department-of-veterans-affairs/va.gov-team/products/health-care/appointments/va-online-scheduling/engineering/front_end_code_review.md

 ### Explanation

-- Are the changes fully explained in PR description?
+- Are the changes fully explained in PR description and cover what is described in the linked issue?
    - This one is probably self-explanatory, but as a reviewer, you should be able to understand why the changes are being made by reading the PR and issue descriptions
 - Are there screenshots showing the effects of style/cosmetic tweaks?
    - Also self-explanatory, but screenshots are the equivalent of tests for cosmetic changes: proof that the author's change did what they said